-This non-IFRS measure adjusts the net income used in the calculation of the dividend payout ratio to after tax Pre-FMV earnings so as to eliminate the impact of changes in fair value by adding back losses on the valuation of financial instruments and deducting gains on the valuation of financial instruments.
+(1)This non-IFRS measure adjusts the net income used in the calculation of the dividend payout ratio to after tax Pre-FMV earnings so as to eliminate the impact of changes in fair value by adding back losses on the valuation of financial instruments and deducting gains on the valuation of financial instruments.
 The Company uses its aggregate effective tax rate to tax affect the impact of the valuation of financial instruments on this ratio.

-For the year ended December 31, 2015, the common share payout ratio was 88% compared to 92% in 2014.
-In both 2015 and 2014, the Company recorded large losses on account of the fair value of financial instruments.
-These amounts are largely recorded in a period in which yields on Government of Canada bond yields changed; however, the offsetting economic impact is reflected in wider spreads on the mortgages pledged for securitization and will be generally realized in net interest margin over the terms of the mortgages.
-If the gains and losses on financial instruments in both years are excluded from the above calculations, the dividend payout ratio for 2015 would have been 64% compared to 72% in 2014.
+For the year ended December 31, 2016, the common share payout ratio was 50% compared to 88% in the comparative 2015 year.
+In 2016, the Company recorded gains on account of the changes in fair value of financial instruments.
+In 2015, the Company incurred losses on such instruments.
+Both gains and losses are recorded in the period in which yields on Government of Canada bond yields change; however, the offsetting economic impact is largely reflected in wider/tighter spreads on the mortgages pledged for securitization and will be generally realized in net interest margin over the terms of the mortgages.
+If the gains and losses on financial instruments in both years are excluded from the above calculations, the dividend payout ratio for 2016 would have been 56% compared to 64% in 2015.